80LK/innercore-mod-toolchain/README.md

    - *native* is used to compile C/C++ sources.
 Note that Android NDK is required to run this type of compilation
    - *java* is used to compile Java sources.
 Note that you have to install JDK of version 1.8 or higher to run this type of compilation
  - **additional** contains additional directories that should be copied to the mod build.
 In this example, root directory is copied to the root of the mod

+## Projects management

+There is a task (*Ctrl+Shift+B*) to create, select or delete a project.
+Select the required task and follow its instructions.

 ## Documentation and Further Resources